-And as a British Overseas Territory, the people of the islands rely on Britain to guarantee their security.
+As a British Overseas Territory, the people of the islands rely on Britain to guarantee their security.

 After the end of the Falklands War in 1982, Britain invested heavily in the islands' defences, including constructing a new airfield at RAF Mount Pleasant, 27 miles (43 km) west of the capital, Stanley.

-Stationed there are the four Typhoon jets that provide air defence for the islands and surrounding territories.
+Stationed there are the four Typhoon jets that provide air defence for the islands and their surrounding territories.

-A patrol ship is permanently close to the islands – a role currently being performed by HMS Clyde.
+The Royal Navy contribution is a Royal Fleet Auxiliary (RFA) vessel in the South Atlantic, a patrol ship permanently close to the islands – a role currently being performed by HMS Forth.

-An Ice Patrol Ship, HMS Protector, is also on station close to Antarctica for half of the year.
-Ships can dock at RAF Mount Pleasant's port facility, Mare Harbour.
+An Ice Patrol Ship, HMS Protector, is also on station close to Antarctica for half of the year, although it does not fall under BFSAI command.